 Asked during his news conference about advice for Vick, McNabb said: “He’s pretty much been in a West Coast offense.
 I think he’s had about three coordinators who have all been similar in their style.
 There is nothing for me to tell him.
 He’s obviously watched throughout my career and he’s run the offense himself.
 He’ll get a chance to kind of see it in action, move around in it, try to run it and try to execute the plays.”

 Vick is eligible to play the final two preseason games, then Goodell is expected to rule on a regular season suspension, which could be anywhere from zero to five weeks.

-To read our earlier post about the Eagles adding a tight end and linebacker, click here.
+To read our earlier post on Shawn Andrews, click here.